freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1330.1

 Looks like it’s gone.
-I’m sure it went to the trash can right?
+Surely, it went to the trash can right?
 No, it’s just gone.
-I would recommend you **be very careful when recursively removing files** like that.
-I need a few more files for the boilerplate.
+You should **be very careful when recursively removing files** like that.
+It will delete everything, and can destroy your operating system.
+There's a few more files for the boilerplate.
 Create `package.json` in the `website` folder.

 #### HINTS